mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

  ^   <   <   <
 ```

-At the beginning the MC method is initialised with a random policy, it is not a surprise that the first policy is a complete non-sense.
-After 3000 iteration the algorithm find a **sub-optimal policy**.
+At the beginning the MC method is initialized with a random policy, therefore it is not a surprise that the first policy is a complete non-sense.
+After 3000 iteration the algorithm finds a **sub-optimal policy**.
 In this policy the robot moves close to the stairs in order to reach the charging station.
 As we said in the previous post this is risky because the robot can fall down.
-At iteration 78000 the algorithm finds another policy, which is always sub-optimal, but it is slightly better than the previous one.
+At iteration 78000 the algorithm finds another policy, that is still sub-optimal but slightly better than the previous one.
 Finally at **iteration 405000 the algorithm finds the optimal policy** and stick to it until the end.

 The **MC method cannot converge to any sub-optimal policy**.
-Looking to the GPI scheme this is obvious.
-If the algorithm converges to a sub-optimal policy then the utility function would eventually converge to the utility function for that policy and that in turn would cause the policy to change. **Stability** is reached only when both the **policy and the utility function are optimal**.
+From the GPI point of view this is obvious.
+If the algorithm converges to a sub-optimal policy then the utility function would eventually converge to the utility function for that policy causing the policy to change. **Stability** is reached only when both the **policy and the utility function are optimal**.
 Convergence to this optimal fixed point seems inevitable but has not yet been formally proved.

 Conclusions
 -----------

 I would like to **reflect for a moment on the beauty of the MC algorithm**.
-In MC for control the method can estimate the best policy having nothing.
+In MC for control the method can estimate the best policy from nothing.
 The robot is moving in the environment trying different actions and following the consequences of those actions until the end.
 That's all.
 The robot does not know the reward function, it does not know the transition model and it does not have any policy to follow.
 Nevertheless the algorithm improves until reaching the optimal strategy.

-Be careful **the MC methods are not perfect**.
-For example the fact that we have to save a full episode before updating the utility function is a strong limitation.
+Be careful **MC methods are not perfect**.
+The fact that we have to save a full episode before updating the utility function is a strong limitation.
 It means that if you want to train a robot for driving a car you should wait until the robot crashes into a wall in order to update the policy.
 To overcome this problem we can use another algorithm called **Temporal Differencing (TD) learning**.
 Using TD methods we can obtain the same result of MC methods but we can update the utility function after a single step.
-In the next post I will introduce TD methods, which are the foundations of Q-Learning and Deep Reinforcement Learning.
+In the next post I will introduce TD methods, the foundations of Q-Learning and Deep Reinforcement Learning.

 Index
 ------